 - Create on-site signage that clearly directs customers where to go for curbside pickup.

 Having an online presence alongside a physical store alone isn’t enough: your channels need to work together to build a holistic experience.

-Omnichannel retailing is a fully-integrated approach to commerce, providing shoppers a unified experience across all channels or touchpoints.
+Omnichannel retailing is a fully-integrated approach to commerce, providing shoppers with a unified experience across all channels or touchpoints.

-Whether you’re selling wholesale, or you own your own retail space, or you sell at popups, the digital channels need to be intimately connected to the physical space.
+Whether you’re selling wholesale, you own your own retail space, or you sell at popups, the digital channels need to be intimately connected to the physical space.

 Curbside pickup and BOPIS already toe this line, but there are plenty of ways to take this process to the next level.

 Digitally-Native brand, Mack Weldon, is an exceptional example of true omnichannel commerce at work.